DominguitoLamo/Lectures-on-Economics/Lecture10/Section08.md

 The concept of elasticity in economics is again copied from physics.
 Elasticity in physics refers to the sensitivity of deformation of an object to changes in force.
 For example, if a spring will stretch a lot when pulled lightly, it is elastic.
 By contrast, if a spring will only stretch a little when pulled hard, it is inelastic.
 Human’s skin is another typical example.
 It is very elastic because it will cave in when pressed lightly with a finger.
 By contrast, the surface of a table seems not change at all when pressed hard with a finger, unless it is watched carefully with a microscope, so the table is very inelastic.

 It is Marshall again who copied the concept of elasticity from physics to economics, because the extent of quantity changes caused by price changes is equivalent to that of the deformation of an object caused by force.
+Elasticity coefficient is also used to measure elasticity, such as

+$$η≡ \frac{\frac{ΔQ}{Q}}{\frac{ΔP}{P}} ≡ \frac{\frac{ΔQ}{ΔP}}{\frac{Q}{P}} ≡ \frac{ΔQ}{ΔP} \frac{P}{Q}$$.

+ $$\frac{\frac{ΔQ}{Q}}{\frac{ΔP}{P}}$$

-Elasticity coefficient is also used to measure elasticity, such as $η≡ \frac{\frac{ΔQ}{Q}}{\frac{ΔP}{P}} ≡ \frac{\frac{ΔQ}{ΔP}}{\frac{Q}{P}} ≡ \frac{ΔQ}{ΔP} \frac{P}{Q}$. $\frac{\frac{ΔQ}{Q}}{\frac{ΔP}{P}}$ is the definition formula of the price elasticity coefficient of demand.
+  is the definition formula of the price elasticity coefficient of demand.
 The numerator of it is the proportionate change in quantity purchased (i.e. the changing value divided by the initial value in quantity), while the denominator of it is the proportionate change in price (i.e. the change value of price divided by the initial value of price).
 This formula of elasticity measures a good’s sensitivity to changes in price.
 The reason why an elasticity measure defined in terms of proportionate changes is used is to avoid the difficulty of being affected by the units of measurement.
 For example, if the direct measure of $\frac{ΔQ}{ΔP}$ is used, how to compare the price elasticity of cars in China and that of planes in US when there are different weight units and different currencies.
 However, the effects of different units can be eliminated by using proportionate changes, so the elasticity of any good in any currency can be directly compared.

 Because the demand curve has negative slope, the price elasticity of demand must be negative.
 There are three kinds of elasticity based on the relationship between its absolute value and unity.
 If the elasticity measure exceeds unity in absolute value, a demand curve is said to be “elastic”, which means the proportionate change in quantity is more than that in price.
 And the demand is said to be “inelastic” if the elasticity has an absolute value less than unity, which means the proportionate change in quantity is less than that in price.
 If the elasticity has an absolute value equivalent to unity, it is called “unitary” elasticity, which means the proportionate change in quantity is the same as that in price.